aryamanpandya99/reinforcement_learning/README.md

 # Reinforcement Learning

-This repository contains implementations of various reinforcement learning algorithms in Python 3.9.
+This repository contains implementations of various reinforcement learning algorithms in Python.
 These implementations are part of my self-study journey through the UCL/Deepmind course on Reinforcement Learning available on YouTube, coupled with insights from Sutton and Barto's textbook "Reinforcement Learning: An Introduction."

 ## Directory Structure